 ii.
 JACOB WELLER, b.
 07 Jun 1884, Kovno; d.
 13 Sep 1944, Coney Island Hospital, Brooklyn, NY.

 iii.
 GUSSIE WELLER, b.
 1891, Vilna; d.
 23 Aug 1975, NJ.

 iv.
 LENA WELLER, b.
 01 Sep 1894, Vilna; d.
 1974, Norwalk, CT.

 Rosalyn Lyons, Lena (Weller) Donsky's daughter, said that as a young child, she used to correspond with cousins who remained in Vilna.
-The following photo was sent from family in Vilna in the early 1930's.
+The following photo was sent from family in Vilna (in the late 1920's?).
 We believe the woman in the center was one of NECHE ENGELSON's daughters, or a sister to Kasril, Jacob, Gussie and Lena.

 We assume any family members who remained in Vilna perished either at the hands of the Lithuanians by August 1941 or when the Germans cleared out the Kovno ghetto in 1944.

 GENERATION No. 3

 KASRIL ( ISRAEL ) WEALER (aka Isidore Waller)

 KASRIL ( ISRAEL ) WEALER (SHIMON 2 WELLER, UNKNOWN 1) was born 25 Jan 1879 in Kovno and died Sep 1968 in Roselle, New Jersey.
 He married SARAH BLITZ (or KATZELNICK) 1909 in Kovno.
 She was born 1886 in Vilna and died 1959 in Elizabeth, New Jersey.
 SARAH was also called Teibl.